 The Vaxee OUTSET AX and the BenQ ZOWIE EC2 are wired gaming mice with similar designs, but the Vaxee is a better mouse overall.
 The Vaxee has a significantly sturdier-feeling build quality, it's lighter, it's slightly taller and wider, and it has textured surfaces on the L/R click buttons.
 It also has better cable and mouse feet, lower click latency, and a lower lift-off distance.
 Both mice lack companion software, and they only have four default onboard CPI settings.

-The Vaxee Outset AX and the Razer Viper Mini are both wired, ambidextrous gaming mice, but the Razer is slightly a better gaming mouse overall.
+The Vaxee Outset AX and the Razer Viper Mini are wired gaming mice, but the Razer is slightly a better gaming mouse overall.
 It's significantly lighter, has lower click latency, has full RGB lighting, and includes robust companion software for adjusting settings.
 The Vaxee has a lower lift-off distance, but it lacks RGB lighting, has no companion software, and only has four default CPI settings onboard.
-The Vaxee is particularly well-suited for a palm grip, regardless of hand size, while the Razer is ideal for fingertip grip, regardless of hand size.
+The Vaxee is a right-handed mouse that's particularly well-suited for a palm grip, regardless of hand size, while the Razer is an ambidextrous mouse that's ideal for fingertip grip, regardless of hand size.

 The Vaxee OUTSET AX and the Glorious Model O are both excellent wired gaming mice.
 The Vaxee has a much lower click latency and a somewhat sturdier-feeling build quality, but it doesn't have RGB or companion software, and it only has four default onboard CPI settings.
 Comparatively, The Glorious has a honeycomb body that makes it substantially lighter.
 It also has RGB lighting and companion software that allows you to manage precise CPI settings, reprogram buttons, and set custom lighting profiles, but the software isn't compatible with macOS.